Cincinnati product liability lawyer reviewing why Hip Implant Defect injuries occur and Devices Fail on Patients

 Hip replacement surgeries are intended to relieve chronic pain and increase range of movement by fixing or replacing damaged bone or cartilage in the hip joint.
 Originally hip implants were made of ceramic or a hard plastic.
 These devices had a large degree of success and are still used as replacements.

-Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney with a broad range of experience on medical device liability, product liability, and class action claims.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney with a broad range of experience on Medical Device Injury, product liability, and class action claims.
 For a free consultation on a hip implant defect case, please call (800) 513-2403 to speak with Mr. Lyon.

 Hip Implant Defects & Device Failure